-Class Standing and Promotion Class of 2021
+Class Standing and Promotion Class of 2021 and beyond

-Candidates for a Bachelor of Science in Nursing degree must:
+Candidates for a Bachelor of Science in nursing degree must:

 - 1. Successfully complete 128 credits. - 2.
 Achieve a grade of "C-" or higher in Anatomy and Physiology I, Anatomy and Physiology II.
-Achieve a grade of "C-" or higher in each of the nursing courses including Pathopharmacology I and Pathopharmacology II - 3.
+Achieve a grade of "C-" or higher in each of the nursing courses . - 3.
 Maintain a cumulative grade point average (CGPA) of 2.4 or higher. - 4.
 Successfully pass a comprehensive examination.